AdobeDocs/target.de-DE/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 ### Hat meine aktuelle Implementierung von Zielgruppe Auswirkungen auf ITP 2.x?

-In a Safari browser, navigate to your website on which you have a Target JavaScript library.
+Navigieren Sie in einem Safari-Browser zu Ihrer Website, auf der Sie über eine JavaScript-Zielgruppe verfügen.
 If you see a Target cookie set in the context of a CNAME, such as `analytics.company.com`, then you are not impacted by ITP 2.x.

 ITP-Probleme können für die Zielgruppe mit einem Analytics-CNAME gelöst werden.
 Sie benötigen einen separaten CNAME für Zielgruppen nur bei Werbeblockierungsszenarien, in denen die Zielgruppe blockiert ist.